r4mz3r0/Spoofing-CallerID-Ultimate-Edition/README.md

 # Spoofing-CallerID-Ultimate-Edition
-Methods for creating attack vectors using Social Engineering and Caller ID Spoofing.
+Methods and tools for creating attack vectors using Social Engineering and Caller ID Spoofing.
 ## WARNING!
 - Educational Purpose Only.
 Improper use of this techniques/tools may lead to imprisonment.
 - Creator *Ramiro Gonzalez Galvez* is not liable.